 Brave Space provides creative services tailored to meet these needs including graphic facilitation, live draw murals, videos, research and evaluation, as well as workshops and trainings that apply participatory methods for leading social change.

-She studied fine art at NSCAD University and Naropa University and continued her studies of graphic recording at The Grove in San Francisco.
-Marguerite studied leadership development, systems change, and facilitation through the ALIA Institute and her ongoing practice in the Art of Hosting global network.
+Marguerite studied fine art at NSCAD University and Naropa University and continued their studies of graphic recording at The Grove in San Francisco.
+Marguerite studied leadership development, systems change, and facilitation through the ALIA Institute and their ongoing practice in the Art of Hosting global network.

 Marguerite is the founder of Brave Space and aspires to shift the way we do business by integrating a participatory and inclusive approach to decision-making and collaboration.
-She lives in Halifax, Nova Scotia, with her partner and two children.
+Marguerite lives in Halifax, Nova Scotia, with their partner and two children.

 Gabrielle Donnelly, Ph.D. is a writer, researcher, and practitioner of creativity, social change, and innovation.
 Co-founder of Brave Space, Gabrielle integrates the reflective practices of research, sensemaking, and developmental evaluation with participatory leadership methods and the visual world of graphic facilitation.
 Her passion for integrating theory and practice leads her to work with organizations such as Government of Nova Scotia, Ecology Action Centre, ALIA Institute, Nova Scotia Human Rights Commission, FoodARC, Coady International Institute, and Now Lunenburg County.